Ulauncher/Ulauncher/README.md

   You don't have to manually install those if you had already installed Ulauncher

 ### Build and Run
-1. `./build-utils/dev-container.sh` will take you into a Docker container from which you can run build scripts
+1. `./build-utils/dev-container.sh` will take you into a Docker container from which you can run build and test scripts
 2. `./build-utils/build-preferences.sh` build preferences UI in JS/HTML
 3. `./test tests` runs Python tests
 4. `./dev-run.sh` installs Ulauncher data to `~/.local/share/ulauncher/` and then runs the app